Observance of Christmas by country: Finland

 Finnish people clean their homes well before Christmas and prepare special treats for the festive season.
-A sheaf of grain, nuts and seeds are tied on a pole, which is placed in the garden for the birds to feed on.
-Spruce trees are cut or bought from a market and taken to homes on or a few days before Christmas Eve and are decorated.
-Candles are lit on the Christmas tree, which is traditionally decorated using apples and other fruit, candies, paper flags, cotton and tinsel, in addition to Christmas ornaments such as stars or baubles.
+A sheaf of grain, nuts, and seeds is tied on a pole, which is placed in the garden for the birds to feed on.
+Spruce trees are cut or bought from a market and taken to homes on Christmas Eve or a few days before, where they are decorated.
+Candles are lit on the Christmas tree, which is traditionally decorated using apples and other fruit, candies, paper flags, cotton, and tinsel, in addition to Christmas ornaments such as stars or baubles.
 Actual candles are no longer used, being replaced by incandescent or LED lamps.
 A star symbolizing the Star of Bethlehem is placed at the top of the tree.
-Just before the Christmas festivities begin, people usually take a Christmas sauna.
-The tradition is very old; unlike on normal days, when one would go to the sauna in the evening, on Christmas Eve it is done before sunset.
-This tradition is based on a pre-20th century belief that the spirits of the dead return and have a sauna at the usual sauna hours.
+Just before the Christmas festivities begin, people usually take a sauna for Christmas.
+The tradition is very old; unlike on normal days, when one would go to the sauna in the evening, on Christmas Eve, one goes before sunset.
+This tradition is based on a pre-20th-century belief that the spirits of the dead return and use the sauna during the usual sauna hours.

-Afterwards, they dress up in clean clothes for the Christmas dinner or joulupöytä, which is usually served between 5 p.m. and 7 p.m., or traditionally with the appearance of the first star in the sky.
-The most traditional dish of the Finnish Christmas dinner is probably Christmas ham, roast suckling pig or a roasted fresh ham, but some may prefer alternatives like turkey.
-Several sorts of casseroles, like rutabaga, carrot and potato casserole are traditional, and are almost always exclusively served on Christmas.
-Other traditional Christmas dishes include boiled codfish (soaked beforehand in a lye solution for a week to soften it) served snowy white and fluffy, pickled herring and vegetables.
-Prune jam pastries, plum or mixed fruit soup, rice porridge with cinnamon, sugar and cold milk, and sweets like chocolate are popular desserts.
-Christmas gifts are usually exchanged after Christmas Eve dinner.
-Children do not hang up stockings in Finland but Joulupukki visits the household, maybe with a tonttu to help him distribute the presents.

-Christmas Day services begin early at six in the morning and people visit families and reunions are arranged on this day.

-Boxing Day, or Tapaninpäivä (Saint Stephen's Day) is traditionally set aside for driving around the village (tapaninajot), to counterbalance the solemn and family-oriented part of Christmas.